Spectrum Peer Mentoring

 We bring an eclectic approach:

 Spectrum Mentoring is based on the study of various holistic healing and spiritual modalities, including Positive Psychology, Catholicism, Mystical Christianity, Mystical Judaism, Tibetan Buddhism, Indian Yogic Literature, and self-actualization.
-The approach is built around the 4 Elements of Soul Capacity, which is uniquely designed for Spectrum Mentoring.

 We offer a solid program designer: